wyattweeks/MapR-ES-DB-Spark-Payments/README.md

-# Heathcare Data - Streaming ETL Pipeline and Data Exploration
+# Heathcare Data - Streaming ETL Pipeline and Data Exploration on ACA Open Payments Dataset
 ## (Using Spark, JSON, MapR-DB, MapR-ES, Drill, and Tableau)
 This Demonstration was adapted and augmented, from Carol McDonald's original version (see References section below), for deployment and use in the MapR SE CLuster, In addition to porting the code to work on the SE Cluster, Tableau Visualizations, Drill views, and ingesting additional data fields, were added to Carol's original content.